EricJr69/Active-Directory/README.md

 ## Connecting Ubuntu 22.04.4 to AD

-I wanted to expand the lab to include systems other than Windows, so I decided to connect Ubuntu to AD.
-This was by far the most challenging portion of the lab.
-One is led to believe that while installing Ubuntu you can simply choose to use AD in the setup, and all will be fine.
-I never got it to succeed and always ended up getting a failed message.
-After searching the web, it appears to be a common issue and it took several YouTube videos, official documentation, and various websites to develop a workaround that would allow my VM to connect with AD. <br>
+To expand the lab's scope, I attempted to connect Ubuntu to Active Directory (AD).
+However, this proved to be the most challenging part of the project.
+Despite the apparent simplicity of selecting AD during Ubuntu installation, I consistently encountered failure messages.
+After conducting extensive research online, including YouTube videos, official documentation, and various websites, I discovered that this issue is common and developed a workaround to successfully connect my Ubuntu VM to AD. <br>

 ![.conf edit](https://i.imgur.com/sdsE6ppl.png)